 - An intensive orientation to Washington at the beginning of the semester provides multiple opportunities to meet political leaders and policymakers.
 Orientation typically includes meetings with senior alumni at top think tanks, law firms and more as well as tours of the Supreme Court, Congress, State Department and the White House.

 - A Semester in DC is affordable.
 Penn's financial aid grant applies to PIW Semester tuition, and housing costs in Washington are less than housing costs at Penn.
 A few campus-specific fees are also waived for students spending a semester off-campus.
-In addition, student may be eligible for a work-study stipend.
+In addition, D.C. employers are increasingly paying their interns, typically $14 an hour.
+Finally, highly aided students should make sure their financial aid advisor is aware of your PIW participation so that they can direct you to additional resources.

 - A small cohort provides a close-knit network of Penn students and allows for a highly personalized program.